SendSafely/Code-Examples/Enforce Expiration Limits on Dropzones and Workspaces/README.md

 This script can be run from AWS Lambda (using NodeJS) or from the command line of any system with NodeJS installed.

+The script will expire packages on a USER-basis, for a given SendSafely USER API key and secret.

+To run this script against all dropzone and workspace packages in your **entire** SendSafely portal, you will need an **ADMIN**-level SendSafely API key and secret.

 ## Setup and run

 ### Command Line